itcig/cig-sdk/README.md

 - The source code running inside a project container is loaded from the directory on your hard drive.
 You can use text editors and Git clients on the host machines, and shouldn't need to work in the guest machine or the container.
 - You should not need to run any application code directly from your host machine.
 Try to force yourself to find a containerized way of accomplishing things.
-- Run `gdev` without any arguments for lots of help
+- Run `cig` without any arguments for lots of help

 ### Troubleshooting